DNA-Evolutions/Docker-REST-TourOptimizer/README.md

 Simply copy the Swagger definition under <a href="http://localhost:8081/v3/api-docs" target="_blank">http://localhost:8081/v3/api-docs</a> into the <a href="https://editor.swagger.io/" target="_blank">SwaggerEditor</a> and accept to convert JSON to YAML.

-_So far, we have gradually started to "open up" features from the Java Core library for the Swagger frontend.
-However, each feature needs to be tested and evaluated for its added value._
+~~So far, we have gradually started to "open up" features from the Java Core library for the Swagger frontend.
+However, each feature needs to be tested and evaluated for its added value.~~

+Update (May 2021):
+We enabled almost all features now.
+Contact us in case you need help!

 ---